ttscoff/bunch/bunch-files/bunch-folder.md

 By default, Bunch reads plain text files from a folder at `~/bunches` (that's a folder called "bunches" in the base of your Home folder).
 You can change the location of that folder using "Preferences->Change Bunches Folder" from the Dock icon or menu bar item (possibly to a Dropbox or iCloud folder where you can sync with other machines).

 > Tip (kinda): when you change the Bunches folder location, it doesn't move or delete any of the Bunches at the previous location.
 That means that (in a fairly inelegant way) you can use different folders for different sets of Bunches.
+You can also quickly switch sets using the [setPrefs URL handler](/bunch/docs/integration/url-handler/#urlhandlersetpref).
 {:.tip}

 Each Bunch file has the extension `.bunch`, so a basic config file would look like `~/bunches/Example.bunch`.